 Prediction of Disease Risk in Personalised Medicine

-This project uses the UKBiobank data, a genotype-phenotype study of 500,000 individuals, multivariate mixed effects models, and novel association mapping techniques.
-The project will empirically test theory for the genetic basis of ageing, in an experimental design that is unbiased of confounders such as common/shared environment.
-We are identifying trait-associated loci, testing for age-specific effects, and then replicating our results across other studies.
+Within this framework we also hope to investigate fully the genetic basis of lifespan avoiding the complications of having to assume that the phenotype is normally distributed.
+This will enable us to empirically test theories for the genetic basis of ageing, in an experimental design that is unbiased of confounders such as common/shared environment.
+We are also working to identify trait-associated loci, testing for age-specific effects, and then replicating our results across other studies.
 We will test whether age-specific genetic effects involve rare or common loci, whether they cluster into specific genomic annotations, whether the same pathways have the same direction of effects across traits throughout life, and whether the regions identified overlap with those that influence gene expression and gene methylation.

 Population Genetic Differentiation